radiac/django-tagulous/docs/models.rst

     Example: a tag named ``Animal/Mammal/Cat`` has the path ``animal/mammal/cat``

-``depth``
+``level``
-    The depth of this tag in the tree, starting from 1.
+    The level of this tag in the tree (starting from 1).

 ``get_ancestors()``
-    Returns a queryset of all ancestors, ordered by depth.
+    Returns a queryset of all ancestors, ordered by level.

 ``get_descendants()``
-    Returns a queryset of all descendants, ordered by depth.
+    Returns a queryset of all descendants, ordered by level.

 Because tree tag names are fully qualified (include all ancestors) and unique, there is no difference to normal tags in how they are set or compared.